tatianegercina/FinTech/01-Lesson-Plans/12-NLP/1/LessonPlan.md

 * N-grams can be used to calculate how often words follow one another and are applied in generating text. (predictive keyboard)

-* N-grams are helpful in applications like sentiment analysis, where the ordering of the words is important to the context.
+* N-grams are helpful in applications like sentiment analysis, where the ordering of words is important to the context.

 Open the solved notebook and explain the following: